-Lee Ann Kim is a Virgo, storyteller, and community instigator.
+Lee Ann Kim is a quadruple Virgo, storyteller, and community instigator.
 She creates magic through producing videos, writing, hosting, and artistic shenanigans.
+Her latest endeavors includes entering the healers path, incorporating trauma-informed practices and exploring the realm of consciousness-expanding medicines.

 Born in Seoul, South Korea, Lee Ann grew up in the suburbs of Chicago as the oldest of four daughters.
 After a failed audition for her high school’s talent show as a rapper, she was recruited to join the school’s speech team where she found her voice.
 She eventually worked her way to become Illinois State Champion in Humerous Interpretation.